strongloop/smartprofiling-example-app/README.md

 ![Licenses](http://docs.strongloop.com/download/attachments/6719049/licenses.png?version=3&modificationDate=1436561496670&api=v2)

+Arc will display the **Licenses** page.
+It may take a moment to appear.
-Ensure that there is a check next to **Smart Profiling**
+Ensure that there is a check next to **Smart Profiling**.

+**NOTE**: If you are running Arc and StrongLoop PM both on the same Linux system, you can skip this step.

-Then, push the license to your StrongLoop Process Manager:
+Push the license to your StrongLoop Process Manager:

 1. Click **Process Manager** to display the Process Manager module.
 2. Click **Add PM Host**.